jsoref/chromium.src/device/bluetooth/test/README.md

 client code.

-## Chrome OS Blueooth Controller Tests
+## Chrome OS Bluetooth Controller Tests

 Bluetooth controller system tests generating radio signals are run and managed by the Chrome OS team.
 See: